epadam/Production-Time-Series-Prediction-System/k8s/README.md

     2. Monitoring Metrics with Prometheus

-### For Data Collecting

 ## Kubernetes

 ### Data Engineering

-1. Kafka with Zookeeper (data collecting)
+1. Kafka with Zookeeper (data collecting), Airflow or Perfect

-2. LabelStudio
+2. (Optional) Label Studio

-### Machine Learning
+### Machine Learning (services you will use later when developing machine learning models)

-1. Kubeflow (it includes Seldon, minIO, Istio, Spark, Jupyter Notebook) Please check here to see how to deploy Kubeflow
+1. Kubeflow (it includes Seldon, minIO, Istio, Spark, Jupyter Notebook) Please check here to see how to deploy Kubeflow [`link`]()
-2. MLflow
+2. MLflow (All the models in the platform should be tracked here)
-3. Feature Store
+3. Feature Store, Database
-3. ELK
+4. Elastic Search, Kibana, Logish
-4. Prometheus with Grafana
+5. Prometheus with Grafana

 #### Steps: